'Batwoman' officially cancelled by The CW

 Leslie continued: “Going to set with such an amazing crew and cast makes work feel like play EVERY DAY!
 Thank you to our entire production team in Vancouver, our LA peeps that keep the stories coming, our big-wigs that believed that we could really do this, and our amazing cast that give their hearts on screen every episode!”

-The actor went on to thank all of the fans of Batwoman, writing: “WOW… I tear up thinking about all of your messages, tweets, DMs, and letters!!
+The actor went on to thank all of the Batwoman fans, writing: “WOW… I tear up thinking about all of your messages, tweets, DMs, and letters!!
 You all reminded me why what we do is soooo important.

 “Viola Davis recently said in an interview when asked why representation matters: ‘Because you need to see a physical manifestation of your dream.
 There is something about seeing someone who looks like you that makes it more tangible.’ … cheers to what’s next.”